mdiyakov/DoctrineSolrBundle/Resources/doc/getting_started.md

     * **"double"** - In this case "doubleval" method will be run to an entity field value .
 If an entity field value  is not a number the exception will be thrown
     * **"int"** - In this case "intval" method will be run to an entity field value.
 If an entity field value  is not a number the exception will be thrown
     * **"boolean"** - In this case "boolval" method will be run to an entity field value
+    * **"date"** - In this case an entity field value must be an \DateTime instance otherwise an exception will be thrown
   * **entity_primary_key** (optional, by default "false") - has the boolean value.
 If it set as true then the value of the entity field will be used for unique solr document field.
 Only one field can have this attribute as true.
   * **suggester** (optional, by default "null")  -  reflects the field supports suggestions solr component or not.
 See ["Suggestions"](suggestions.md) page for details
   * **priority** (optional) -  boosting a search results by this field accordingly with value.